williamslab/ibis/README.md

     make

-in the repository directory (i.e., `cd ibis` then `make`).
+in the repository directory (i.e., run `cd ibis` then `make`).

 To pull IBIS updates, use

     git pull --recurse-submodules

-(Or `git pull` followed by `git submodule update --remote`.)
+(Or use `git pull` followed by `git submodule update --remote`.)

 ### Supported input format

-IBIS requires PLINK .bed, .bim, and .fam format data to run.
+IBIS requires PLINK binary format data to run (.bed, .bim, and .fam files).
 PLINK can be run with --make-bed to convert many other forms of genetic data into this file format.

 ### IBIS Usage